Singularities in positive characteristic, stratification and simplification of the singular locus: Introduction

 \

-{\bf The aim of this paper.} In this paper we show that the stratification of Step A is characteristic free.
-In other words, the stratifying functions $\Gamma_X:X\to (\Lambda,\leq)$, with the prescribed properties, can be defined in any characteristic.
+{\bf The aim of this paper.} In this paper we show that the stratifying functions with the prescribed properties of Step A, are defined in any characteristic.
+This extension is made possible by the introduction of two tools: the characteristic free techniques introduced in \cite{hpositive} that avoid maximal contact; and the function defined thanks to Main Theorem \ref{ordertau} (see Definition \ref{deford}).

 \